vladbug/ADC-BackTrackGraph/README.md

 - Number of iterations : number of operations in each sequence
 - Number of sequences
 - Threshold : the limit of backtracks allowed in the graph

+## TO DO List

+- [ ] Create a better approach to deactivate the safety mechanisms in the faulty sequences
+- [ ] Re-use certain operations in history with extra logic (optional)
+- [ ] Create a filter for repetitive sequences
+- [ ] Add a POST limitation filter for some interesting tests
+- [ ] Refactor the code